jtpaasch/envfile/README.md

 ENVFILE
 =======

 Loads/unloads variables from a file into the environment.

-    $ source envfile --help

 Usage
 -----

-Create a file with some regular old bash variables in it, e.g.:

-    $ echo 'FOO=a' >> .env
-    $ echo 'BAR=b' >> .env
+Suppose you have a file called `.env` with the following contents:

+    FOO=a
+    BAR=b

-Load those into the environment as environment variables:
+You can load those values into your shell as environment variables like this:

     $ source envfile .env

-Confirm that it worked.

-    $ echo $FOO # outputs 'a'

-Unload the variables from the environment:
+You can later unload those variables from the environment using the `-u` or `--unload` flag:

     $ source envfile --unload .env